profsmith89/ctps/_sources/glossary.md

 **function (Chapter 3):** with **method** and **procedure**, ways to implement code abstraction, where we hide the implementation of some command behind a carefully designed interface, which tells you what inputs are required and what result will be produced.

 **function composition:** every programming language has a set of rules for how it evaluates expressions built from a number of simple functions.
 Python evaluates nested functions (i.e., ones nested inside parentheses) innermost first, which should feel natural as it mimics what we do in basic algebra.
 You will also see a string of function applications (typically as method applications), and Python evaluates these in a left-to-right manner.

+**hash:** a number from a small range of numbers that is a fingerprint for a string or larger set of numbers.
+Hashing is the process of deterministically turning any length string or block of numbers into one of a small range of numbers.
+The hash is called a fingerprint, because it is algorithmically related to the original string or block of numbers.

+**hash collision:** because a hash doesn't represent all the information in the value input to the hashing function, this function will infrequently produce the same hash for two different inputs.
+This is called a collision because most techniques that rely on hashing do not want two values to produce the same hash when the values are not the same.

 **header:** if we think of the main content of a file or message as the **body**, the header is data about the main content.
 It might, for example, contain the name of the file or the recipient of the message.